University of Montana: Administration

 The Board of Regents appoints the university president, who is directly responsible and accountable to the Commissioner of Higher Education.

 Funding

 The total operating budget for the University of Montana for fiscal year 2017 was approximately $423 million.
 About $149 million comes from the General Funds budget, $108 million from restricted funds, auxiliary funds ($51 million), designated funds ($44 million), and plant funds ($61 million).

 Over the past 30 years, state support for higher education has dropped dramatically.
 In 1990, the State of Montana provided for 69% of the educational and general funds budget.
 It now supports 33% of the general fund or 13% of the university's operating budget.
-This decrease in funding has, in part, been made up by the university successfully competing for sponsored research money with a growth from $12 million in 1994 to $88 million in 2017 and salaries as low as 3/5 the national average.
+This decrease in funding has, in part, been made up by the university competing for sponsored research money with a growth from $12 million in 1994 to $88 million in 2017 and salaries as low as 3/5 the national average.